What is EOP?

 - diagnostic testing for prospective and admitted students to determine their academic needs

 - tutoring services for students who need additional help with their courses

 - personal, academic and career counseling to help students adjust to college life

-- pre-freshman summer programs with instructional and other supportive services for students entering their first semester
+- summer bridge programing with instructional and other supportive services for students entering their first semester

 Winter Hours: (after finals week to the start of the spring semester) 8:00am-4:00pm

 Summer Hours: (after graduation until the start of the fall semester) 8:00am-4:00pm